Service Management, Tourism - Master of Science programme

-The Master´s programme in Service Management is a unique programme for students seeking industry relevant knowledge about management and leadership in the service sector.
+The Master´s programme in Service Management is a unique social science programme for students seeking relevant knowledge about management and leadership in the service sector.
 The advanced level programme combines in-depth subject knowledge of the services sectors, a cutting edge research environment, and up to date professional applications.
 When applying to the Master´s programme in Service Management you choose one of three different specialisations: Retail, Supply Chain Management or Tourism.
 Teaching is in English and we have students from all around the world.

 Features of the specialisation Tourism

 The tourism industry is one of the fastest growing industries where committed individuals who can develop and lead service operations are in high demand.
 With a Master’s in Service Management, Tourism, you will get in-depth knowledge about the international tourism industry from a multi-disciplinary perspective that combine elements of management, marketing, social sciences and humanities.
 You will also gain deeper knowledge of strategic management, planning, project management, and entrepreneurship.

 After graduation you will be able to independently and strategically develop and lead service operations in the tourism industry.
 Graduates will be able to work as managers, analysts, consultants or researchers in the event, tourism, travel, transport and hotel industries.

 More information can be found at http://www.ism.lu.se/master-to

 Study guidance: Britta Persson, master [at] ism [dot] lu [dot] se Programme coordinator: Richard Ek, Richard [dot] ek [at] ism [dot] lu [dot] se